ATD: Augmenting CP Tensor Decomposition by Self Supervision: Analysis of the Iterative Rule

-Next, we consider the performance of downstream classification with different rounds of iterative rules, i.e., the accuracy and time per sweep (including the computation of metrics).
-The results are shown in Table~\ref{tb:number_of_recursion1} and \ref{tb:number_of_recursion2}.
+{\bf One Round is Enough.} We consider the performance of downstream classification with different rounds of iterative rules. {The results are shown in Table~3 and Table~4}.

-We observe that with an increasing number of \# of rounds of iterative rule, the classification results will not improve further (in fact, we find 4 rounds of iterative rules give the same results as 8 rounds of iterative rules if the batch order is the same, which means it already converges), however, the time consumption increases.
+We observe that with an increasing number of rounds of iterative rule, the classification results will not improve further, however, the time consumption increases.
 Thus, we use only one round of the iterative rule in our experiments.